 Taxi service in Lisbon is the cheapest you could find in Europe.
 However, there are lot of scammers (as everywhere) so ask for the price before entering the car.

-Itโs a local custom that they will offer you some starter (normally some cheese, pate or salad) and many tourists (including myself) at first, perceive it as free food โ well, itโs not the case.
+It’s a local custom that they will offer you some starter (normally some cheese, pate or salad).
+Many tourists (including myself) at first, perceive it as free food – well, it’s not the case.

 In case you want to try it, its s good to ask for the price to avoid any surprises.
-In some restaurants they will tell you how it works and how much it costs but, in some others, they just bring you the cheese (or some other starter) encouraging you to try it without telling you that is not for free or how much does it cost.
+In some restaurants they will tell you how it works and how much it costs.
+Opposite, in some others, they just bring you the cheese (or some other starter).
+Even encouraging you to try it without telling you that is not for free or how much does it cost.

 Portuguese people are, in general, very polite, friendly and willing to engage in small talks with tourists.